shivamnamdeo0101/The_Sarathi_App/README.md

 ## Installation

 >Extract the files after download
->Go to the projects directory and type "npm install" otherwise you can use "yarn install" or "expo install"
+>Go to the projects directory for installing dependencies type "npm install" otherwise you can use "yarn install" or "expo install"
 >then type "expo start"
 >Download the expo app from the App store and scan the QR code which is shown on the terminal.